Post Charges

 When is an Appointment Ready to Post?

+As you review the Schedule screen, how can you tell that an appointment is ready to post?
 Use the Billing Status and Signed columns to identify which appointments are ready to post and who has signed the appointment’s chart note.

 When a clinician finishes adding diagnoses and procedures to a chart note and then completes the electronic encounter form, they click “Make Ready For Billing”.
 That updates the status for the appointment to “Ready to Post”.

 You may also want to review whether or not the clinician has signed the chart note, and check whether it has been co-signed, if required.
 While you can enter charges for an encounter that has not been signed, your practice’s billing policy may indicate that you wait for the chart note to be signed beforehand.
+An orange name indicates that a chart note requires co-signing.

 Can You Post Charges While Another User Edits the Account’s Charges?